Solvent Abuse Facts, Information and Research

 Bates Wells Braithwaite, 2017

-The first report to set out the social impact and model the financial costs of solvent abuse felt by society.
+The first report to analyse the social impact and financial costs of solvent abuse on society.

 Tackling VSA in Scotland: Interviews with young people